 While the term may be winding down, your child is still likely to be sent homework home with them to complete, either in time for the Christmas end of term or to continue over the festive break.
-With attention spans fleeting with so much festive excitement to see and take part in, it’s recommended that homework tasks or at-home-learning is broken down into smaller tasks to complete over a longer duration of time.
-This helps prevent your child becoming frustrated with their work load and allow them more time to enjoy themselves during the festive season.
+With attention spans fleeting with so much festive excitement to see and take part in, it’s recommended that homework tasks or at-home-learning are broken down into smaller tasks to complete over a longer duration of time.
+This helps prevent your child from becoming frustrated with their workload and allows them more time to enjoy themselves during the festive season.

 Every child is different and while human habits can be distributed under different headers, you will know your child the best in regard to their attention span and patience.
 If your child is of younger, school age, with no impending exams, you can let them have some more freedom and use Christmas traditions and stories as teaching opportunities.
 For older children, pre-teens and teenagers that might be sitting mock exams, talk to them about what will help them focus, whether they need a dedicated quiet space for revising or if they would prefer to break up their study sessions into more manageable chunks.